GJKrupa/home-environment-sensor/README.md

 This software uses the esp32FOTA library to detect firmware updates.
 This library expects a JSON descriptor that identifies the current firmware version and provides a link to the firmware's binary image.
 I have provided a Dockerfile and Python script that will provide such a server.
 To run it needs an environment BASE_URL to indicate where it is being server from.
 This is because the esp32FOTA library does not support relative URLs.

-I've configure esp32FOTA to support insecure HTTPS without validating certificates since I'll be serving this from a closed environment on a LAN.
+I've configured esp32FOTA to support insecure HTTPS without validating certificates since I'll be serving this from a closed environment on a LAN.
 You may want to add your own code for certificate validation if you want to improve security.